nobody99dn/react-study/user-management-application/README.md

-## REACT TRAINING - PRACTICE TWO
+## REACT TRAINING - PRACTICE ONE

-- From _Oct 14, 2021_ to _Oct 16, 2021_
+- From _Oct 15, 2021_

 ## DESCRIPTION

-- This document provides the requirement for React practice two.
+- This document provides the requirement for React practice one.

 ## TIMELINE

+- 1 day

+## TEAM SIZE

-- 3 days
+- 2 developers

 ## TARGETS